akretion/support/README.rst

 Move to OCA

-Simplify test:
+Simplify tests:

-Test are a little complexe.
-For now you have to
+The current testing process is a bit complex.
+For now you have to:

-- run the test in "learning" mode for project_api_client then project_api this will generate json file base on automatic mocked call
+- run the tests in "learning" mode for project_api_client then project_api this will generate json file base on automatic mocked call
-- then you can run the test normally
+- then you can run the tests normally

-This is not really easy to debug, but it's the simpliets solution found for now
+This is not really easy to debug, but it's the simpliets solution found soo far.

-If we have a better idea it will be great to propose it.
+If you have a better idea it will be great to propose it...